-This December 31 when did we stop saying “Merry Christmas?”
-Was it the 26 or does the 26 still count but not the 29?
-When did we begin to say “Happy New Year?”
-Is it today or do we wait until 12:01 am to call all of our friends.
+After December 25, when do we stop saying “Merry Christmas?”
+Is it the 26 or does the 26 still count but not the 29?
+When do we begin to say “Happy New Year?”
+Is December 27 or do we wait until 12:01 a.m. to call all of our friends.
 (I wouldn’t suggest that, by the way.)

 In between: you find yourself grieving and anxious at the same time when you leave one job and anticipate another.
-“Maybe I should have stayed on just a few more years,” you think to yourself but this is a promotion, so why not.
+“Maybe I should have stayed on just a few more years,” you think to yourself, “But this job looks better,” so why not.

-If someone says that he/she is “in between jobs” then it is not an “in between time.”
-It means that that “in between” is tweening waaaay too long.
-The other word for that situation is “unemployed.”
+If someone says that she is “in between jobs” then it’s an uncomfortable “in between” time.
+It means that “in between” is tweening waaaay too long.
+“In between jobs” is a polite way of saying, “Unemployed.”

-You raise a family during this time normally lasting around 18 years but find that that “in between time” gets longer and longer as you wake your 30 year old son to get to work on time.
+You raise a family during this “in between” time, normally lasting around 18 years but find that that time gets longer and longer as you wake your 30-year-old son to get to work on time.

 The doctor tells you “two weeks” for those test results and you’ve now created for yourself the space that is one of my favorite phrases.